JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/arrays.md

 Int64
 ```

-We can also check the size and the length of a vector using the `size` and `length` functions
+We can also check the size and the length of a vector using the `size` and `length` functions.

 ```jldoctest vectors
 julia> size(v)